Frechetta/python_challenge/README.md

 Throughout the rest of this document, I will use the terms "search" and "query" interchangebly.

+Before going into searching, I will explain the concept of the index.

 ## The Index

 Indices are groups of like-data; they can be thought of as SQL tables.
 All events belong to an index.
 There are three indices: